 What are academic qualifications?

 Academic qualifications (for the purpose of this guarantee coverage) include your: (a) weighted and unweighted GPA (or university calculated GPA if applicable), (b) course rigor (which can be measured by evaluating the discrepancy in grade points between your weighted and unweighted GPA), (c) class rank, (d) sectional and composite standardized test scores, and (e) SAT subject test scores (if required by a college).
 The following academic qualifications will additionally be qualifiers for guarantee coverage if they are reported on a college’s official admissions profile: (i) the number of semesters in honors level coursework (e.g. AP, IB, school-based honors, or transferable college courses) and (ii) the number of semesters in college preparatory classes.
 All of these measures are used by universities when they evaluate your application to determine your academic competitiveness for their school.
 Universities collect this information from applicants to determine the average academic qualifications of students who get accepted into their entering classes (UCLA example [A]).
-Usually, this information is made publicly accessible after all decision letters have been mailed.
+Usually, this information is made publicly accessible for your entering class after all decision letters have been mailed.

 How can I tell if my academic qualifications qualify for guarantee coverage?